Fairer Cocoa: Gloria’s networking for shorter supply chains in El Salvador

 02

-Gloria Story
+Gloria's Story

-'Now we are ready to increase the quality of rural life.'
+"Now we are ready to increase the quality of rural life"

-In 2010, Gloria Herrera and other cocoa producers of the region known as “Los Izalcos” took matters into their own hands.
 The goal?
 To autonomously cultivate, process, and commercialize cocoa and its by-products on a sustainable basis in order to enable a better quality of life.
 Many projects and cooperations with governmental institutions and NGOs followed – some fruitful, others less so.

 03